Top 10 Biggest Mistakes Endurance Athletes Make

 RECOMMENDATION: Complex carbohydrates instead of simple sugars.

-To get the proper amount of easily digested calories, rely on fuels that use complex carbohydrates (maltodextrin only, with no added simple sugar as their carbohydrate source.
-Hammer Gel and HEED are ideal for workouts and races up to three hours, sometimes slightly longer under certain circumstances.
+To get the proper amount of easily digested calories, rely on fuels that use complex carbohydrates (maltodextrin only, with no added simple sugar) as their carbohydrate source.
+Hammer Gel and HEED are ideal for workouts and races up to three hours, and sometimes slightly longer under certain circumstances.
 For longer workouts and races, select Perpetuem or Sustained Energy as your primary fuel choice.

 Mistake #3: Improper Amounts of Calories